pkoning2/ddcmp/doc/kicad.md

 # DDCMP Framer

-The `kicad/ddcmp` subdirectory contains the design files for the DDCMP framer circuit board, which you can inspect or modify using the open source KiCAD package.
+The `kicad/ddcmp` subdirectory contains the design files for the DDCMP framer circuit board (AK-005 A), which you can inspect or modify using the open source KiCAD package.

 ## Creating the circuit board

 There are three ways to get a circuit board.
-1. From the shared designs section of the OSHPark PCB fabricator website, in [this link](https://oshpark.com/shared_projects/TO_BE_SUPPLIED "DDCMP Framer").
+1. From the shared designs section of the OSHPark PCB fabricator website, in [this link](https://oshpark.com/shared_projects/buAWT8Hy "DDCMP Framer").
 2. From any PCB fabricator that accepts KiCAD board files (such as OSHPark).
 3. From any PCB fabricator that doesn't, by generating the standard *Gerber* files.